gravitl/netmaker-docs/server-installation.rst

     sed -i "s/REPLACE_MQ_ADMIN_USERNAME/<your username>/g" docker-compose.yml
     sed -i "s/REPLACE_MQ_ADMIN_PASSWORD/<your generated password>/g" docker-compose.yml

-The main changes between the emqx docker-compose and mosquitto are going to be in the netmaker section and the mq section.
+If you prefer to change it manually, the main changes between the emqx docker-compose and mosquitto are going to be in the netmaker section and the mq section.

 .. code-block:: yaml